 Saint Vincent and the Grenadines Country Report

-Deep divisions between the ruling and opposition parties remain likely to generate public-sector strikes and protests over governmental policies over the 12-month outlook.
+Deep divisions between the ruling and opposition parties are likely to generate public-sector strikes and protests over governmental policies in the next year.
 Given the June 2017 High Court decision enabling the opposition to challenge the December 2015 election result in two constituencies, there is a growing risk of political protests in the county.
-In January 2018 the opposition New Democratic Party (NDP) filed a no-confidence motion against the government, accusing the administration of widespread political misconduct.
-Protests demanding the ruling Unity Labour Party (ULP) to call new elections are likely within the next year.
+In January 2018, the opposition New Democratic Party (NDP) filed a no-confidence motion against the government, accusing the administration of widespread political misconduct.
+Despite this, there have been no indications of the government's political stability being under threat due to social unrest.